 Taken one by one, one can look at all the weather and environmental events of 2020 and view them as the natural up and down cycles that have occurred throughout history.

 But what scientists are drawing attention to is the conglomeration of simultaneous extreme events in numerous categories.

 “We are seeing the emergence of some signals that would have had almost no chance of happening without human-induced climate change,” Sonia Seneviratne, a climate scientist at Swiss university ETH Zurich, told Reuters, reported via the Huffington Post.

 Out of all this, a relatively new field of science has developed cold “event attribution science.”
 Advances in this area have enabled researchers to assess how big a role climate change might have played in a specific case.

 The year 2020 is on track to be one of the hottest years on record, at least in the top five, according to predictions by NASA as of August.
-Already in the first 7 months of 2020, it was the second-warmest year on the books.
+Already in the first nine months of 2020, it has been the second-warmest year on the books.

 The growing intensity and frequency of heatwaves worldwide is a clear indicator of climate change, according to a number of scientists.

 Death Valley, California reached a new record high on August 16 of 130 degrees Fahrenheit – the hottest temperature ever recorded on Earth.
 The new record high in Death Valley broke another record the area set only a month earlier when it reached 128 degrees in July.

 One of the key culprits of an indication of climate change is the record temperatures in Siberia, where the village of Verkhoyansk in the Arctic Circle recorded a temperature of 100.4 degrees Fahrenheit, about 32 degrees above normal.
 The extreme heat in the region has also led to a drying out of forests and peat across the Russian tundra, which in turn led to massive wildfires.